IQTLabs/gamutRF/README.md

 $ wget -nv -O- localhost:8000/v1/record/100000000/409600000/20480000
 ```

-To stream RSSI values instead, call (note that the duration argument must be present, but is not currently used):
+To stream RSSI values instead, call:

 ```
 $ wget -nv -O- localhost:8000/v1/rssi/100000000/409600000/20480000
 ```

+If the sample count parameter is 0, the stream will not end
+until a new RPC (whether rssi or record) is received.

 ## Working with worker I/Q recordings